How to install Canonical Kubernetes with DISA STIG hardening

 Bootstrap the first control-plane node

-Initialize the first control plane node with the necessary arguments for DISA STIG compliance:
+To initialize the first control plane node using the template:

 sudo k8s bootstrap --file /var/snap/k8s/common/etc/templates/disa-stig/bootstrap.yaml